-On the other hand, during the depression, no one knows what will happen as it a rare phenomenon, and the duration is also long.
+On the other hand, during the depression, no one knew what would happen as it was a rare phenomenon, and the duration was also long.
 The government may likely support initially, but people would mostly be on their own later.
 If there is another depression at par with the Great Depression, it may dramatically change your life.
 The stock market would collapse, and unemployment could hit as high as 25%.

 At the time of the Great Depression, there were several banking failures, and thus, people withdrew their money.
 This time, however, if there is a depression, people should not worry about their money in the bank.
 All your savings, deposits, and checking are 100% insured by FDIC (Federal Deposit Insurance Corporation).
-It means as long as you follow all rules, your money is safe, and you get interested in it as well.
+It means that as long as you follow all rules, your money is safe, and you get interested in it.

 Is the U.S. on the Brink of Another Depression?

 The U.S. is presently experiencing a recession due to the coronavirus pandemic.
 However, financial experts believe that the country won’t likely see another depression.
 It is because central banks and the authorities are alert and are taking all preventive measures.
 Interest rates are low, and banks have sufficient capital as well.

 Moreover, the administration is using expansionary fiscal policy to ensure liquidity in the economy.
 Americans have been provided $1,200 stimulus checks, as well as more in unemployment benefits under the CARES Act.
 Several small businesses got forgivable loans as well.
 The administration is also considering another stimulus package.